Avinash9414/Tempo-Documentation/microservices/README.md

 > 2. config.alloy under /configs folder in root directory

-## You are all set with the microservices
+## You are all set with the microservices!!!